giswa/confluence-importer/readme.md

 # Confluence HTML Importer

-Node.js tool to import HTML files to Confluence Cloud with automatic handling of images, links, and file attachments.
+Node.js tool to import HTML files to Confluence (Server or Cloud) with automatic handling of images, links, and file attachments.

 ## Prerequisites